Title of statistical activity: Information technology in households

 10.3.
 Online database Information about on-line databases in which the disseminated data can be accessed.

-Data are published under the subject area “Economy / Information technology and communications” in the Statistical Database at http://pub.stat.ee.
+Data are published under the subject area “Economy / Information technology and communications / Information technology in household” and “Social life / Households / Household living conditions” in the statistical database at http://pub.stat.ee.

 10.4.
 Microdata access Information on whether micro-data are also disseminated.